-- Nibs which are used in baking, toppings for oatmeal or just to snack on right out of the bag or add to trail mix.
+Nibs which are used in baking, toppings for oatmeal or just to snack on, and

-The powder and butter taste like chocolate which you would expect, but the nibs have a very nutty taste to them.
+The powder and butter taste like chocolate which you would expect, but the nibs have a very nutty taste.

 This form of chocolate is great for us because it’s not sweetened and it offers essential nutrients while tasting great.